angelloghernan/cs262-asst3/README.md

         server is working on IP 10.250.35.148

 ## Running with just 1 server by re-starting previous server
-This demonstrates how it can be stopped and re-started without losing messages that were sent during the time it was running.
+This demonstrates how it can be stopped and re-started without losing messages that were sent during the time it was running, AKA persistence.
 You just run `python GUI_chat_server_test_ver2.py` or `python3 GUI_chat_server_test_ver2.py` and use the same server name as before to re-start it.

 For example, if you want to re-start the server "test1" on the same IP address: